Urine Complete TestUrine Complete

 • Ketones.
 As with sugar, any amount of ketones detected in your urine could be a sign of diabetes and requires follow-up testing.

 • Bilirubin.
 Bilirubin is a product of red blood cell breakdown.
-Usually, bilirubin is carried in the blood and passes into your liver, where it’s removed and becomes part of bile.
 Bilirubin in your urine might indicate liver damage or disease.

 • Blood.
 Blood in your urine requires additional testing.
 It may be a sign of kidney damage, infection, kidney or bladder stones, kidney or bladder cancer, or blood disorders.